Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 How could this be?
 SciPy's own CI jobs were passing on Windows, but here, symbols from `lib_sf_error_state` were clearly not being found.
 The thing is, at that point in time there was still a key gap in SciPy's CI coverage.
-Although there were Windows builds in CI, they all used the MinGW compiler toolchain, with no jobs using MSVC (Microsoft Visual C++).
+Although there were Windows builds in CI, they all used the MinGW compiler toolchain.
+There were no jobs using Clang-cl, the toolchain used for Windows builds in conda-forge.
 We had run into another platform specific difference.

 Fortunately, h-vetinari knew what the problem was.
-On Linux, Mac OS (and Windows while using MinGW), symbols from shared libraries are exported by default, but with MSVC they must be explicitly exported from shared libraries and explicitly imported into consumers by annotating source code with special compiler directives: `__declspec(dllexport)` for exports and `__declspec(dllimport)` for imports.[^16]
+On Linux, Mac OS (and Windows while using MinGW), symbols from shared libraries are exported by default, but on Windows with Clang-cl or MSVC they must be explicitly exported from shared libraries and explicitly imported into consumers by annotating source code with special compiler directives:
+`__declspec(dllexport)` for exports and `__declspec(dllimport)` for imports.[^16]

 He had a recipe ready to use: defining and using macros which conditionally compiled to the right thing depending on their context.